Why Climb Aconcagua With Alpine Ascents?

 Our team success rate is above around 90% (higher for the last five years).
 In more than 25 years of guiding Aconcagua, only a handful teams have not reached the summit.
 We have led numerous expeditions in which all climbers have reached the summit.
 We are confident that our summit success rate is the finest in the industry.
 The success is a testament to our guides and the hard work and team spirit of our climbers.
 We believe that with our guides and our acclimatization schedule, along with our pre-trip assistance, Alpine Ascents offers the best possible chance for you to reach the summit of Aconcagua.

 Our guides have found that enjoyment and success rates on Aconcagua are significantly increased by Alpine Ascents’ focus on the following key elements.
-The combination of our expert guiding staff, local Base Camp assistance, and an outstanding route, help create an unrivaled alpine experience.
+The combination of our expert guiding staff, local Base Camp assistance, true care in food preparation and route choices to match your needs, help create an unrivaled alpine experience.
 Upon sign up we will send you a richly detailed information and pre-trip planning package.

 Key Elements of our Climb and Success

 We are very clear about the demands of climbing Aconcagua.
-If you call our office and say “Hey, I’ve climbed Kilimanjaro,” we will be frank about the need for a higher level of climbing skill.
+If you call our office and say “Hey, I’ve climbed Kilimanjaro,” we will be frank about the need for a higher level of climbing skill and not simply sign you up.
 We go to great lengths to educate and prepare our climbers.
 Aconcagua is a serious, rigorous climb, and being properly prepared is of primary importance.
+Teams of prepared climbers, noting mostly physical for this climb, is important to us.

-Guides purchase and prepare all meals while on the mountain and we take great care when making menu plans and food choices.
-Most outfitters use freeze dried food during the climb, we do not.
+Guides purchase food in Mendoza and prepare all meals while on the mountain and we take great care when making menu plans and food choices.
+Most outfitters use freeze dried food during the climb, we do not (some cases in high camp) and food buying has always been a fun exercise for the guides.
+Guides are not given food items but shop for the group themselves and prepare personalized meals for the group.

-We have a lead guide from Alpine Ascents on every trip overseeing the expedition.
+Along with detailing our expectation with our local partner, we have a lead guide from Alpine Ascents on every trip overseeing the expedition.
 We have handpicked expert local guides to assist on some climbs, or we send Alpine Ascents guides to be part of our Aconcagua guide staff.
-Our teams of 10 will have three guides, with the third guide generally meeting the team on the mountain.
+Our teams of 10 will have three guides, with the third guide sometimes meeting the team on the mountain.

-In addition to our lead guide, we have a Base Camp guide (local outfitter) to coordinate incoming and outgoing expeditions, handle specific needs of teams and clients, communicate between teams at various points on the mountain and to generally lend a hand wherever necessary.
-With our local outfitter, we maintain a Base Camp that serves as a communication center for climbers and guides, with use of two-way radios, while also assisting climbers who descend early.
-There is a medical team at Base Camp.
+In addition to our lead guide, we have a Base Camp guide (local outfitter) to coordinate incoming and outgoing expeditions for both routes.
+In 2016/17 we were able to provide Wi-Fi (additional cost) at each BC.
+Our manager can handle specific needs of teams and clients, communicate between teams at various points on the mountain and to generally lend a hand wherever necessary.
+With our local outfitter, we maintain Base Camps that serve as a communication center for climbers and guides, with use of two-way radios, while also assisting climbers who descend early.
+There is a medical team at each base camp provided by Aconcagua National Park.

-A slightly extended itinerary includes extra days to allow us to wait out bad weather, acclimatize properly and, should we have early success, enjoy the charming city of Mendoza.
+An extended itinerary includes extra days to allow us to wait out bad weather, acclimatize properly and, should we have early success, enjoy the charming city of Mendoza.
+We can also assist (for those booking with our travel agent) adjusting and changing flights.

 We ascend via the less traveled and more aesthetically pleasing variation of the Vacas Valley route.
 This beautiful ascent offers a rare climbing opportunity, as we encounter fewer climbers and spend quiet evenings in the rich mountain wilderness.
 We ascend the mountain by establishing a series of progressively higher camps.
 For the three-day trek to and from base camp, our gear is carried by mules.
 We descend via a more direct group and our trekking gear is transported around the mountain to meet the team.
 This is a much better approach to the mountain than up and down the same route.